WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/user-stories.md

 As a developer, I want the interface to work with mouse, touchscreen, and QWERTY keyboard, so that the user may play our piano simulator on different devices.

-As a developer, I want to be able to use a midi library to play piano notes so it's easier to integrate with a midi player.
+As a developer, I want to be able to use a midi library to play piano notes so I don't have to implement a piano player from scratch.